I've never been a PDP member - AKISIEC boss

 The AKISIEC boss while chiding politicians who engage in bribery also faulted voters who engage in selling their votes to politicians, saying, “An average voter thinks about money before they cast their votes, I think it’s time for a reformation and reorientation “.

-” The promise of the Commission was so high that when it didn’t happen people where disappointed.
-However, it is the first time Nigerians actually elected people in government as we actually saw our names in our polling units, we voted and our votes reflected.
+” The promise of the Commission was so high that when it didn’t happen people were disappointed.
+However, it was the first time Nigerians elected people in government as we saw our names in our polling units, we voted and our votes reflected.

-” I have had instances where I had to change an Electoral officer with Assistant Electoral officer, if I perceive that they are not competent enough this has helped me block loopholes”.
+” I have had instances where I had to change an Electoral officer with an Assistant Electoral officer if I perceive that they are not competent enough this has helped me block loopholes”.

 Disclaimer